 The Proprietary Foundations of Corporate Law

-Recent work in both the theory of the firm and of corporate law has called into question the appropriateness of analysing corporate law as 'merely' a set of standard form contracts.
+Recent work in both the theory of the firm and of corporate law has called into question the appropriateness of analysing corporate law as merely a set of standard form contracts.
 This article develops these ideas by focusing on property law's role in underpinning corporate enterprise.
 Rights to control assets are a significant mechanism of governance in the firm.
-Practical circumstances dictate that such rights must be shared.
-Property law protects the rights of co-owners against each other's opportunistic attempts to grant entitlements to third parties.
-At the same time, it uses a range of strategies to minimise the costs such protection imposes on third parties.
-The choice of strategy significantly affects co-owners' freedom to customise their control-sharing arrangements.
-This theory is applied to give an account of the 'proprietary foundations' of corporate law, which has significant implications for the way in which the subject's functions are understood and evaluated.
+However, their use in this way predicates some arrangement for stipulating which parties will have control under which circumstances.
+It is argued that property rules a category whose scope is determined functionally protect the entitlements of parties to such sharing arrangements against each other's opportunistic attempts to grant conflicting entitlements to third parties.
+At the same time, the legal system uses a range of strategies to minimize the costs such protection imposes on third parties.
+The choice of strategy significantly affects co-owners freedom to customize their control-sharing arrangements.
+This theory is applied to give an account of the proprietary foundations of corporate law, which has significant implications for the way in which the subject's functions are understood and evaluated.